betamore/fewd/slides/unit4.md

 background-image: url(../assets/css-rule.png)

 ???

-* CSS rules govern how the content of the specified element should be displayed
+* CSS rules govern how the content of the specified element should be displayed.

 ---
 name: css-selector-declaration